SeanLmax/seanlmax.github.io/_pages/about.md

 <!-- **[Acceptance rate: 24.5% (97/396)]** -->

 ## About me
 I was born in Shandong, China.
-I am obsessed with playing music🎶, such as 🪗accordion and 🎹piano.
-Also, you would often see me at 🎤livehouses and 🤣talk-shows.
-These seemingly opposing hobbies shaped my personalities.
+I am obsessed with playing music🎶, such as accordion🪗 and piano🎹.
+Also, you would often see me at livehouses🎤 and talk-shows🤣.
+These hobbies shaped my sentimental personalities.
 Talk is cheap, show me your activities!
 I love express myself and experiencing new things.